hazelcast/hazelcast-reference-manual/src/OSGI.md

 Hazelcast OSGI service's lifecycle (and the owned/created instances's lifecycles) is the same with the owner Hazelcast bundles.
 When the bundle is stopped (deactivated), the owned service and Hazelcast instances are also deactivated/shutdown and deregistered automatically.
 When the bundle is re-activated, its service is registered again.

-The Hazelcast Enterprise JAR package is also an OSGI bundle like the Hazelcast Open Source JAR package.
+The Hazelcast IMDG Enterprise JAR package is also an OSGI bundle like the Hazelcast Open Source JAR package.

 ## API